adarshmarvel22/HMS/README.md

 The primary tech used include HTML,CSS,Bootstrap-4,Javascript,Jquery and the Django backend framework.
 Build primarily on the Python Django framework , special care has been taken to maintain the responsiveness of the site.

-Download or clone repository on your local desktop.Extract the code in a new folder 'F1'.To run the site python and Django must be installed on your system.Change directory to  folder F1 in your terminal or IDE (preferably VSC ).Activate the virtual environment 'ecp3'.
+Download or clone repository on your local desktop.Extract the code in a new folder 'F1'.To run the site, python and Django must be installed on your system.Change directory to  folder F1 in your terminal or IDE (preferably VSC ).Activate the virtual environment 'ecp3'.

 $ ecp3/Scripts/activate

+If Django is not installed,install Django using the pip command.

+$ pip install Django

-Change your dirctory to hospital.
+Open a new terminal and Change your dirctory to hospital after activating the virtual environment ecp3.

 $ cd hospital